toniangelov88/gridTonic/README.md

 ### Building and running

-To build the application, run the following command;
+To build the application, run the following command:

 ```shell
 cd example-application